BamideleAdeola/Sales-Analysis-and-forecast---Databricks/README.md

 see https://pypi.org/project/fake.py/#:~:text=fake.py%20is%20a%20standalone,random%20data%20types%20for%20testing.

 #### Data Cleaning and Export:
-Jupyter Notebook using Python code was used to generate the data and clean it accordingly then the data was exported as a csv file.
+Jupyter Notebook using Python code was used to generate the data and clean it accordingly and then the data was exported as a csv file.
 Better still one can also export as a parquet file.

 #### Microsoft Fabric Lakehouse:
 I used the Microsoft Fabric trial version to do the following exercise: